experimentarium/times/docs/part-2/06-equations.md

 ### Known issues in the standard objective function formulation

 There are a few known issues in the standard objective function formulation that may cause small distortions in the cost accounting and, subsequently, in the relative competitiveness of technologies.
-The distortions only occur when using period lengths D(t) \> 1.
+The distortions only occur when using period lengths $D(t) > 1$.
 The issues can be briefly summarized as follows:

 - In the investment cases 1.a and 1.b, the timing of the annual payments for the investment costs and fixed operation and maintenance costs are not fully in sync with the assumed amounts of available capacity.
 Although the effective difference is usually quite small, with longer periods having an even number of years, the distortion may become considerable.
-- In the investment cases 1.a and 1.b, the spreading of the investment cost over D(t) or TLIFE(p) years causes some distortions in the salvage value accounting, which are at the highest in cases where B(v)+TLIFE = EOH+1, (capacity is retired exactly at the end of the horizon), because in such cases the capacity is assumed fully available within the model horizon, but it still has a salvage value according to the standard formulation.
+- In the investment cases 1.a and 1.b, the spreading of the investment cost over $D(t)$ or $TLIFE(p)$ years causes some distortions in the salvage value accounting, which are at the highest in cases where $B(v)+TLIFE = EOH+1$, (capacity is retired exactly at the end of the horizon), because in such cases the capacity is assumed fully available within the model horizon, but it still has a salvage value according to the standard formulation.
 - In all investment cases, the capacity is assumed to be available in each period according to the proportion of the period being covered by the years \[B(v)+ILED(v),B(v)+ILED(v)+TLIFE(v)--1\].
 If all periods contain only a single year, this is quite accurate, but, due to discounting, it is no longer accurate with longer periods.
 That is because any capacity available in year y has a larger value than the same capacity available in year y+1.
 But again, this causes only a small distortion in the cost accounting.
 - With variable period lengths, investments for period t can start even before the previous milestone year t--1.
 If the investment costs are changing over time, in such cases the costs are not accounted in a fully consistent way, because the investment cost data is taken from the start year of each investment step.